 You know those CRAZY first 5 minutes of your class when it seems like all of your kids are running around and yelling that they don’t have a pencil.
-When kids coming up to your desk telling you they were absent or you “lost” their paper (even though that kids NEVER puts their name on ANYTHING).
+When kids coming up to your desk telling you they were absent.
 And the school secretary is calling you and asking why you haven’t submitted your roll yet.
 These super-simple warm-ups are the key.

-There are a few rules that I have posted right next to my desk so that I can just point while I am taking role.
+There are a few rules that I have posted right next to my desk so that I can just point while I am taking roll.

 - Yes you can have a pencil.
 I buy them just for you!

-- Come see me about your grade during break.
+- Come see me about your grade during the break.

 - Your grade is important and you deserve my full attention.